top of page

 Miriam Backhouse (joint lead vocals, guitar)

-Not so much a band as a loose collective, Fortune featured folk singers Miriam Backhouse (who later cut the collectable solo album Gypsy Without A Road), Dave Goulder and Brian Miller, plus modern poet and humorist Irvine Hunt.
+Not so much a band as a loose collective, Fortuna featured folk singers Miriam Backhouse (who later cut the collectable solo album Gypsy Without A Road), Dave Goulder and Brian Miller, plus modern poet and humorist Irvine Hunt.
 Apart from two tracks played en masse, the album comprises solo performances by the various members, with the three singers contributing some pleasant traditional folk and Hunt a number of tedious and unfunny monologues that effectively sabotage the efforts of his colleagues.
 GRADE: C.

 See also Miriam Backhouse